blue-mariposa/qr-code-component/README.md

 - The <div> and <span> tags are not html semantic tags meaning they cannot be read by screen readers.
 - Learned the correct application of the <header>, <main>, <section> tags.
+- Section elements require a heading tag. i did not include one for the image because it would only contain an image.
 - Even if i do not place the paragraphs in their own section i could still style them to achieve the same style.
 - I learned and practiced some grid layout styles.
 - learned how to import a font and also download the font to use it offline in my project(s).